-16 Unreasonable and unreasonably persistent complainants
+16 Unreasonably persistent complainants

 - 16.1 We do not normally limit contact with our offices.
-However, if you display unreasonable behaviour, for example, offensive or threatening behaviour towards our staff we may take action to limit your contact.
-Similarly if you are unreasonably persistent for example, you contact our offices so many times that it hinders our handling of your complaint we may take action to limit your contact. - 16.2 If we do find your behaviour unreasonable we will tell you why and ask you to change it.
-If you continue to behave unreasonably, we will take action to restrict your contact with our offices. - 16.3 We would not take action simply because you are not satisfied with the outcome of our investigation or because you refer your complaint to the Housing Ombudsman.
-That is your right and pursuing your complaint through the appropriate channels is not the same as being unreasonably persistent. - 16.4 For more information contact the Complaints and Information Governance Team.
+However, if you display unreasonably persistent behaviour for example, you contact our offices so many times that it hinders our handling of your complaint we may take action to limit your contact. - 16.2 We would not take action simply because you are not satisfied with the outcome of our investigation or because you refer your complaint to the Housing Ombudsman.
+That is your right and pursuing your complaint through the appropriate channels is not the same as being unreasonably persistent. - 16.3 For more information contact the Complaints and Information Governance Team.